CS3219-AY2324S1-G04/peerprep_question_service/README.md

         "message": "Question updated successfully"
       }
       ```

+- `403` - Error
+  - The user does not have authorization to update questions in the database.
 - `404` - Error
   - The question could not be found in the database.
 - `500` - Error